 1987 - The Philip B. Brown House (a brother of Keith's), 4126 Wallingford Place, Durham NC.
 Designed with Bill Waddell.
 Features a parking area that extends directly off the street and a bridge to the main entry of the house.
 Sold in 2020 to Tyler W. Hamlin.

 1989 - The Peter Huttemeier and Helene Benveniste House I, 1409 Pinecrest Road, Durham NC.
 2830 square feet.
 Sold back to Sun Forest Systems in 1991.
 Sold in 1992 to the Pinto family.
 Sold back to Sun Forest Systems in 1993.
 Keith Brown and his wife Rebecca lived there until 2003, when it was sold to Bert and Candace Forbes; Bryn Forbes Trustee.
 Sold in 2013 to Randy W. Narron.
 Sold in 2019 to Page S. Gardner and Ronald F. Rosenblith.
-For sale in 2021.
+Sold in 2021 to Diane B. and Mark L. Warren.
 Bottom photo by Leilani Carter.

 1989 - The Charles R. Adkins House, 1715 Faison Road, Durham NC.
 Four bedrooms, 4.5 bathrooms.
 4903 square feet.
 Built as a spec house and sold to Adkins in 1990.
 Sold back to Keith Brown's Sun Forest Systems in 2004.
 Sold in 2005 to Jon and Theresa Meliones.
 Sold in 2010 to Carrie Matteson and Corrie Odom.
 Sold in 2011 to Kirsten and James Bushick.